Overcoming Trials

 “That is why, for Christ’s sake, I delight in weaknesses, in insults, in hardships, in persecutions, in difficulties.
 For when I am weak, then I am strong” (2 Corinthians 12:10).

 The morning after our first child was born I stared at the ticking clock on the white-washed hospital wall and counted the minutes I had slept the previous night.
 The total came to 55 minutes, which didn’t feel like enough.
-My abdomen ached from an emergency C-section, I could barely stand up, and little Bekah was less-than-patient with my lack of breastfeeding experience.
+My abdomen ached from an emergency C-section, I could barely stand up, and little Bekah was less than patient with my lack of breastfeeding experience.
 It felt like a lot.

-Sometimes, life’s overwhelming seasons are the result of multiple hard situations vying for our attention.
-Other times, like when I realized I was responsible for caring for a tiny newborn, one all-encompassing situation feels like far more than we could ever handle.
+At other times, like when I realized I was responsible for caring for a tiny newborn, one all-encompassing situation feels like far more than we could ever handle.

 In these moments, some of us tend to muster up as much willpower as we can find and press forward with sheer determination to strengthen ourselves.
 We pull ourselves up by our bootstraps and try to fix everything that feels broken in our lives.